sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 * object
 * error
 * float
-* anonymous object
+* anonymous object (not recommended)
 * waif
 * bool

-The value of a map can be an valid MOO type including another map.
+The value of a map can be any valid MOO type including another map.

 > Note: Finding a value in a list is BigO(n) as a it uses a linear search.
 Maps are much more effective and are BigO(1) for retrieving a specific value by key.